 How can I learn more about filmmaking?
-The Traverse City Film Festival features a film school, with classes held Wednesday through Sunday, twice daily.
+The Traverse City Film Festival features a film school, with classes held, twice daily.
 Classes, held at Scholars Hall at Northwestern Michigan College, are taught by industry experts.

 Are there any free movies at the festival?
 Each night of the festival, classic films are shown on the waterfront in the city’s Open Space Park on a giant inflatable screen.
 No admission is charged.
 Seating is general admission, so be sure to bring chairs and blankets.
-The Buzz at Central Grade School is dedicated to bringing inspiring, interesting, intelligent movies to the public completely FREE of charge, all day every festival day!
 For more information about how to attend the festival on a budget, click here.

 Are dogs allowed at the Open Space movies?
 Dogs are not allowed at the Open Space Outdoor Cinema.
 While we encourage you to bring blankets, chairs, and coolers, please leave your four-legged friends at home.

 What other programming is at the festival beside films?
-We have a robust music scene at the festival including performances before most screenings, at parties, and more.
-Visitors can enjoy our free industry panels, take a $5 film school class, enjoy the activities at our free kids fest, attend official festival parties and after parties, or visit the future of storytelling at The Woz.
+We have a robust music scene at the festival including performances before many screenings, at parties, and more.
+Visitors can enjoy our free industry panels, take a $5 film school class, enjoy our kids fest, attend official festival parties and after parties.

 Is the festival accessible?
 Yes, for more information on accessibility and accommodation requests please visit here.

 Can I bring my kids?
-The festival has many activities for children and families including our free kids fest lawn party, $1 kids movies, and our free movies at the Open Space.
+The festival has many activities for children and families including our free kids fest before select Open Space screenings, $1 kids movies, and our free movies at the Open Space.
 We also designate certain films in our #tween section as appropriate for PG and PG-13 audiences.